jmcrego/BiSync/README.md

 ### Client

-Use a web browser and load bisync.html:
+Load bisync.html using any web browser:
+* Config:
-* Update IP and Port settings with the address where the BiSync server was launched.
+** Update IP and Port settings with the address where the BiSync server was launched.
-* Activate the Debug setting to obtain details of the client/server communication.
+** Activate the Debug setting to obtain details of the client/server communication.
-* Select the left and right-side languages (the model must habe been trained with such languages).
+** Select the left and right-side languages (the model must habe been trained with such languages).
+* Use:
-* Edit (or post-edit) any text area and press the BiSync button to get the corresponding translation.
+** Edit (or post-edit) any text area and press the BiSync button to get the corresponding translation.
-* Double-click on any word to obtain alternative translations starting from the selected word.
+** Double-click on any word to obtain alternative translations starting from the selected word.
-* You are allowed to write up to 5000 characters.